HSBL/HSBL.github.io/README.md

 ### Git

    Version control is a fundamental know how for colaborative coding.
-With Github and a lot of contributors, even a large scale project can be torn into smaller bits.
+With Github and a lot of contributors, even a large scalegit project can be torn into smaller bits.

 ### End of Week